HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 Run `npm start` to start a local Webpack dev server.
 Alternatively you can use the run option in the HCL DX Web Developer Dashboard.

 Run `npm run build` to build to the build folder.
-If the folder is linked into the script folder of the Dashoard and watch is enabled on the folder in the Dashboard, changes will be pushed into the configured DX server automatically.

 The example uses the HCL DX 9.5 docker container but any DX instance can be used.